dgasmith/opt_einsum/docs/source/path_finding.rst

 These are:

   * The ``'optimal'`` strategy - an exhaustive search of all possible paths
+  * The ``'dynamic-programming'`` strategy - a near-optimal search based off dynamic-programming
   * The ``'branch'`` strategy - a more restricted search of many likely paths
   * The ``'greedy'`` strategy - finds a path one step at a time using a cost heuristic